About Hereditary ATTR Amyloidosis

 hATTR-PN Caused a Genetic Mutation

-Globally, there are over 150 different mutations in the TTR gene that can lead to hATTR; these can present in specific geographic regions and populations.
+Globally, there are over 130 different variants in the TTR gene that can lead to hATTR; these can present in specific geographic regions and populations.
+Many people could be carriers, at risk of developing amyloidosis themselves and potentially passing it down to their children.

 hATTR affects everyone differently.
 Its symptoms can often look like those of other, more common conditions.
 Genetic testing can help you and your doctor get to the correct diagnosis.

-The amyloid deposits caused by hATTR amyloidosis cause illness by damaging the structure and the functions of the organs where they are found.
-In hATTR, amyloid deposits most commonly accumulate (build up) in:
+The amyloid deposits caused by hATTR damage the structure and the functions of the organs and tissues where they are found.
+In hATTR, amyloid deposits are most commonly found in:

 Nervous System